Circuit Breakers & Multisig

 Tharwa is built for resilience, not just performance.
 In the world of stablecoins and real-world assets, downtime, slow reactions, or mispriced assets can lead to permanent damage.
 That’s why the protocol includes an advanced circuit breaker and emergency response system, designed to react instantly when something goes wrong.

-These systems protect the peg, the treasury, and user funds — and act as the first line of defense during volatility, oracle failure, or exploit attempts.
+These systems protect the peg, the treasury, and user funds while acting as the first line of defense during volatility, oracle failure, or exploit attempts.

 Circuit breakers are predefined, automated safeguards embedded into Tharwa’s smart contracts.
 When certain risk thresholds are breached, these mechanisms immediately pause or modify protocol behavior to avoid cascading failures.